orbisgis/h2gis/README.md

 H2GIS is a spatial extension of the [H2](http://www.h2database.com/) database engine in the spirit of [PostGIS](http://postgis.net/).
-It adds support for managing spatial features and operations including a `Geometry` type, the [Open Geospatial Consortium](http://www.opengeospatial.org/) (OGC) [Simple Features for SQL](http://www.opengeospatial.org/standards/sfs) (SFSQL) functions and additional spatial functions that we (the [Atelier SIG](http://www.irstv.fr/)) develop.
+It adds support for managing spatial features and operations on the new `Geometry` type of H2, the [Open Geospatial Consortium](http://www.opengeospatial.org/) (OGC) [Simple Features for SQL](http://www.opengeospatial.org/standards/sfs) (SFSQL) functions and additional spatial functions that we (the [Atelier SIG](http://www.irstv.fr/)) develop.
+There is currently about 70 spatial functions in H2GIS.

 H2GIS is the root project for the new [OrbisGIS](http://www.orbisgis.org/) data management library and is divided into two subprojects: H2Spatial and